Table Of Contents

 Without a near-perfect tagging system, cost data in CUR and Cost Explorer is likely to be inaccurate.
 Yet, maintaining perfect cost allocation tags is often a huge challenge for many engineers, finance teams, and FinOps professionals.

-For example, as you scale AWS usage or need to merge organizations or teams due to acquisitions, you’ll likely need to redo your tags or edit them significantly to have a consistent tagging strategy across your organization.
+For example, as you scale AWS usage or merge organizations or teams due to acquisitions, you’ll likely need to redo or edit your tags significantly to maintain a consistent tagging strategy across your organization.
 That’s often time-consuming, error-prone, and demoralizing.

-Worse still, even if you have decent tags, CURs and Cost Explorer do not break down costs by individual customers, product features, or help you understand the context surrounding the line items.
+Worse still, even if you have decent tags, CURs, and Cost Explorer, they do not break down costs by individual customers, products, or features or help you understand the context surrounding the line items.
 Instead, a CUR and Cost Explorer report emphasizes totals and averages.

 CloudZero Shows You Who, What, And Why Your Cloud Costs Are Changing